VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/tmp/firmware_slicer_settings.md

        G0 Z5 F600 # move up a little for clearance
        G28 Y
        G28 X
-       G0 X200 Y305 F3600 # home on z pin at this location (update your own)
+       G0 X200 Y305 F3600 # home on z pin at this location (CHANGE THIS TO YOUR OWN ENDSTOP LOCATION) G28 Z
-       G28 Z
        G0 Z10 F1800 # move up a little for clearance
        G0 X150 Y150 Z30 F3600 # Go to middle of bed